BigDataAnalyticsGroup/docker-bde/README.md

  => => writing image sha256:8717baff53f828e492d78147d176b899439b5a00cd990a2f2ce5f083709de6e5                                                                                   0.0s
  => => naming to docker.io/library/docker-bde                                                                                                                                  0.0s
 ```
-When executed for the first time, this command creates the image and executes all configuration scripts.
+When executed, this command creates the image and executes all configuration scripts.
 This process might take a while.
 Make sure to have a stable internet connection!
 (University Wifi is not a stable internet connection.)
 Don't panic if you see some red output on your terminal, this is perfectly fine.

-Then, a container has to be created from the image by executing the following command:
+Then, the container has to be to created from the image by executing the following command:
 ```sh
 $ docker compose up -d
 [+] Running 4/4